cerbos/tutorial/src/03-resource-definition/README.md

 ## Conclusion

-At this stage a simple Roles-based Access Control (RBAC) model has been deisgned and the policies have been validated - next up is making an authorization call to Cerbos.
+At this stage, a simple Roles-based Access Control (RBAC) model has been designed and the policies have been validated - next up is making an authorization call to Cerbos.